yifeng2019uwb/cloud-native-order-processor/BACKLOG.md

 - **Priority**: 🔥 **HIGH PRIORITY**
 - **Status**: ✅ **COMPLETED**
 - **Summary**: Successfully eliminated all hardcoded values in gateway service by replacing them with centralized constants.
 Created dedicated API constants file, updated all metrics, middleware, and test files.
 Improved maintainability, type safety, and consistency across the entire gateway service.
 - **Details**: See DAILY_WORK_LOG.md for complete implementation details

+#### **INTEG-001: Refactor Integration Tests to Use Consistent Patterns** ✅ **COMPLETED**
+- **Component**: Testing & Integration
+- **Type**: Refactoring
+- **Priority**: 🔥 **HIGH PRIORITY**
+- **Status**: ✅ **COMPLETED**
+- **Summary**: Refactored all integration tests to use consistent patterns: order service tests updated to use plain dictionaries with constants (avoiding service model imports to prevent dependency chain issues), fixed asset balance controller to use path parameters instead of request body, updated user service tests to use user_manager pattern with proper username parameter and build_auth_headers method, fixed portfolio tests to handle actual response structure, removed unused TestDataManager class, and fixed asset balance tests to accept 404 status when user has no balance to match current API behavior.
+All integration tests now passing.
+- **Details**: See DAILY_WORK_LOG.md for complete implementation details